Things To Do in Amsterdam

 The Netherlands is a cycling country.
 There are over 23 million bicycles, with 17 million inhabitants!
 Rent a bike in Amsterdam, as it makes exploring the city so much easier and a greater adventure.
 The Jordaan is the prettiest neighborhood and fantastic to cycle through!

-Biking in Amsterdam does, however, comes with a set of rules.
-For example: use the biking lanes, watch out for the tram tracks, always make room for others, and always lock your bike.
+Biking in Amsterdam does, however, come with a set of rules.
+For example, use the biking lanes, watch out for the tram tracks, always make room for others, and always lock your bike.

 8. Vondelpark Amsterdam